Joxebus/MicronautGroovy/README.md

 # MicronautGroovy

-This example contains an example with Micronaut, Groovy and GORM
+This repo contains an example with Micronaut, Groovy and GORM

 Groovy has been created to be companion with Java so most of the Java code is valid for Groovy.